reasonml-editor/vim-reason-plus/README.md

-VimReason: Vim support for Reason/OCaml
+Vim support for Reason/OCaml
 =========================================

+This is a version of [Reason](http://facebook.github.io/reason/) Vim editor integration without needing OPAM or dynamically loading the plugin.
+The only things you need are the 3 binaries described [here](http://facebook.github.io/reason/jsWorkflow.html#javascript-workflow-editor-setup-global-utilities).

 Installing
 ------------------